ATCN: Resource-Efficient Processing of Time Series on Edge: ATCN: Agile Temporal Convolutional Networks

 \subsubsection{Kernel size}

-We couldn't observe a straight forward rule to set the kernel size, $k$, depending on the problem complexity.
-The $k$ value should be large enough so that the receptive field covers enough feature context; however, based on Eq.~\ref{eq:padding}, it is a good practice to decrease the kernel size for higher layers to make sure $p$ is not growing exponentially.
-As explained for the dilation rate, as we increase the dilation rate after blocks with downsampling, we decrease the kernel size.
-This decision has two crucial benefits for embedded devices: it reduces 1) the computational complexity, and 2) the model size.
+It is recommended that the kernel size, $k$, is large enough to encompass enough feature context based on the problem complexity.
+However, based on Eq. ~\ref{eq:padding}, it is a good practice to decrease the kernel size for higher layers to ensure $p$ is not growing exponentially.
+By contrast, if we increase the dilation rate, based on Eq. \ref{eq:receptiveField}, the kernel size can be reduced without concern for the receptive field.
+Embedded devices gain two crucial advantages from this decision: it reduces 1) the computational complexity and 2) the model size.